anna-kudrow/grocery-shop/README.md

-This is a layout from Figma.
-Here I'm practicing my layout design skills without dev mode in Figma 🥲
+In this project I implemented a descktop version of a layout from Figma.
+I used HTML, CSS, JS (JS for burger menu).